aribish/firefly-synth/README.md

 Here's how the waveform UI is setup:
 * `WF <>` - click the arrows to choose between 4 basic waveforms
 * `A <>` - changes the amplitude of the waveform
 * `F <>` - increases/decreases the semitone offset from the root waveform.
-It is displayed as the offset divided by 12 right, I'll change that later
+It is displayed as the offset divided by 12 right now, I'll change that later

 ## 2024-06-09
 Here is a demo of what I've done so far!
 Below is a list of features: